soheyldaliraan/instagram_follower_bot_remover/README.md

 ### How this script works?

-*I have implemented two methods for removing sub bots*:
+I have implemented two methods for removing sub bots:
 #### Unsupervised
 In *Bot* directory, *find_and_block.py* automatically finds sub bots and blocks them.